Fair Division with Two-Sided Preferences: Preliminaries

-There are no implication relations between justified EF and the three notions PO, swap stability, and individual stability. \begin{itemize} \item \emph{Justified EF does not imply individual stability.} Consider an instance with $n=2$, $m=1$, $v_1(p_1) = 1$, $v_2(p_1) = 0$, and $1\succ_{p_1}2$.
+We end this section by showing that there are no implication relations between justified EF and the three notions PO, swap stability, and individual stability. \begin{itemize} \item \emph{Justified EF does not imply individual stability.} Consider an instance with $n=2$, $m=1$, $v_1(p_1) = 1$, $v_2(p_1) = 0$, and $1\succ_{p_1}2$.
 The allocation $A = (\emptyset, \{p_1\})$ is justified EF, but it is not individually stable.
 This also means that justified EF does not imply PO. \item \emph{Justified EF does not imply swap stability.} Consider an instance with $n = m = 2$, $v_1(p_1) = v_2(p_2) = 1$, $v_1(p_2) = v_2(p_1) = 0$, $1\sim_{p_1}2$, and $1\sim_{p_2}2$.
-The allocation $A = (\{p_2\}, \{p_1\})$ is justified EF, but it is not swap stable. \item \emph{PO does not imply justified EF.} This follows from the fact that an EF1 and PO allocation exists for every instance with nonnegative-value players (\Cref{thm:MNW}) but there is an instance with nonnegative-value players in which no EF1 and justified EF allocation exists (Proposition~\ref{prop:justifiedEF-counterexample}).
+The allocation $A = (\{p_2\}, \{p_1\})$ is justified EF, but it is not swap stable. \item \emph{PO does not imply justified EF.} This follows from the fact that an EF1 and PO allocation exists for every instance with nonnegative-value participants (\Cref{thm:MNW}) but there is an instance with nonnegative-value participants in which no EF1 and justified EF allocation exists (Proposition~\ref{prop:justifiedEF-counterexample}).
 This also means that neither swap stability nor individual stability implies justified EF. \end{itemize}